Szeccsa/Szeccsa/README.md

 <br/>
 You can get in touch with me through my socials or via E-Mail.
 <br/>
-Try to impress me and maybe you will get some extra points :)
+Try to impress me and maybe you will get some extra points. :)

 ## ©️ Copyright